tamnv/git-test/att.md

   - For each movie page, we will create a new site base on custom upstream.

   **Advantages:**
-  - We can easy develop style for each site.
+  - We can develop easily style for each site.
-  - We update on custom upstream and apply for each site by the dashboard UI.
+  - If there is any change, we only need to update on upstream and it will show notification on dashboard UI about the update.
   - Easy to manage content for each site/movie.
   - If there is a problem, it will affect only one site.

   **Disadvantages:**
   - It's probably complex on single site on.
   - High price.
-  - Developer must join for creating site new new site/movie.
+  - Developer must join for creating site new site/movie.
-  - If there is update on component, it has to apply update before using it on site.

 ### 2. Create one site base on FCL.
   - Create a content type for main site: